pydantic/pydantic/docs/blog/pydantic-v2.md

 * parsing in a separate thread while starting validation in the main thread
 * line numbers from JSON to be included in the validation errors

+(These features will not be included in V2, but instead will hopefully be added later.)

 !!! note
     Pydantic has always had special support for JSON, that is not going to change.

-    While in theory other formats
-    could be specifically supported, the overheads are significant and I don't think there's another format that's used widely enough to be worth specific logic.
+    While in theory other formats could be specifically supported, the overheads and development time are significant and I don't think there's another format that's used widely enough to be worth specific logic.
 Other formats can be parsed to python then validated, similarly when serialising, data can be exported to a python object, then serialised, see [below](#improvements-to-dumpingserializationexport).

 ### Validation without a Model :thumbsup:

-In pydantic V1 the core of all validation was a pydantic model, this led to significant overheads and complexity when the output data type was not a model.
+In pydantic V1 the core of all validation was a pydantic model, this led to a significant performance penalty and extra complexity when the output data type was not a model.

 pydantic-core operates on a tree of validators with no "model" type required at the base of that tree.
 It can therefore validate a single `string` or `datetime` value, a `TypeDict` or a `Model` equally easily.